CyrilleMesue/cyrillemesue.github.io/processor/from-zero-programming-to-ai.md

 This is the first of five courses in the Python 3 Programming Specialization.

 1.2.
 [Python Functions, Files, and Dictionaries](https://www.coursera.org/learn/python-functions-files-dictionaries?specialization=python-3-programming)

 ![image tooltip here](/images/python_functions.png)

-This course introduces the dictionary data structure and user-defined functions.
-You’ll learn about local and global variables, optional and keyword parameter-passing, named functions and lambda expressions.
-You’ll also learn about Python’s sorted function and how to control the order in which it sorts by passing in another function as an input.
-For your final project, you’ll read in simulated social media data from a file, compute sentiment scores, and write out .csv files.
+In this course, you will a new data structure called dictionaries.
+You will learn how to use dictionaries to organize your programs.
+You will also learn how to define your own custom functions in python, lambda expressions, as well as to python built-in sorted function.
+Finally, you will read in simulated social media data from a file, compute sentiment scores, and write out .csv files as your final project.
+Make sure to complete the project as it will make it easier to understand the next course.

-This is a follow-up to the "Python Basics" course (course 1 of the Python 3 Programming Specialization), and it is the second of five courses in the specialization.

-The course is well-suited for you if you have already taken the "Python Basics" course and want to gain further fundamental knowledge of the Python language.
-Together, both courses are geared towards newcomers to Python programming, those who need a refresher on Python basics, or those who may have had some exposure to Python programming but want a more in-depth exposition and vocabulary for describing and reasoning about programs.
+This course is the second of the five courses of the specialization.
+Some concept may seem very basic but are very crucial for the creativity of a datascientist. there, I recommend completing all exercises on your own without looking up answers from any cheat sheet.

 1.3.
 [Data Collection and Processing with Python](https://www.coursera.org/learn/data-collection-processing-python?specialization=python-3-programming)

 ![image tooltip here](/images/data_collection.png)

 This course teaches you to fetch and process data from services on the Internet.
 It covers Python list comprehensions and provides opportunities to practice extracting from and processing deeply nested data.
 You'll also learn how to use the Python requests module to interact with REST APIs and what to look for in documentation of those APIs.
 For the final project, you will construct a “tag recommender” for the flickr photo sharing site.

-The course is well-suited for you if you have already taken the "Python Basics" and "Python Functions, Files, and Dictionaries" courses (courses 1 and 2 of the Python 3 Programming Specialization).
-If you are already familiar with Python fundamentals but want practice at retrieving and processing complex nested data from Internet services, you can also benefit from this course without taking the previous two.

-This is the third of five courses in the Python 3 Programming Specialization.

 1.4 [Python Classes and Inheritance](https://www.coursera.org/learn/python-classes-inheritance?specialization=python-3-programming)

 ![image tooltip here](/images/python_classes.png)

-This course introduces classes, instances, and inheritance.
-You will learn how to use classes to represent data in concise and natural ways.
-You'll also learn how to override built-in methods and how to create "inherited" classes that reuse functionality.
-You'll also learn about how to design classes.
-Finally, you will be introduced to the good programming habit of writing automated tests for their own code.
+In this course, you will learn a new concept of programming called object oriented programming (OOP).
+In OOP, you will learn classes, ,instances, and inheritance.
+These are all basic concepts of object oriented programming.
+Also, you will be introduced to the good programming habit of writing automated tests for their own code.

-The course is best-suited for you if you are already familiar with Python fundamentals, which are covered in the "Python Basics" and "Python Functions, Files, and Dictionaries" courses (courses 1 and 2 of the Python 3 Programming Specialization).
-It is optional to have taken the "Data Collection and Processing with Python" course (course 3 of the specialization), but knowledge of retrieving and processing complex nested data is helpful.

-This is the fourth of five courses in the Python 3 Programming Specialization.
+At this point, things might start getting very difficult.
+Don't give up.
+Coursera has a discussion forum for every course where you can ask your questions, make use of it as much as possible.

 1.5 [Python Project: pillow, tesseract, and opencv](https://www.coursera.org/learn/python-project?specialization=python-3-programming)